AndreasFranke5/TwinCity/README.md

 Getting start with TwinCity: A Collaborative Mix Reality Experience allows you and other users to explore and interact with a virtal 3D map, buttons and lines in real time using Meta Quest VR headsets.
 Here's how to get started:

-1. Clean up and enter the virtal environment: Ensure both participants have their Meta Quest VR headsets on and are ready to enter the Immersive world.
+1. Ensure a free space in your physical environment and start the application: Ensure all participants have their Meta Quest VR headsets on and are ready to enter the Immersive world.
-2. Join or creat a room: Using controller, navigate to the menu interface and select either "Creat Room (User A)" or "Join Room (User B)" depending on the user has role of host or visit.Typically, the "right index trigger" button on your controller will confirm your selection.
-3. Synchronize Your Experience (Spatial Alignment): Choose "Create New Anchor & Share It (User A)" or "Align to the Anchor (User B)" to ensure both users see the 3D map and environment in the same location.
-4. Listen to Guides: Developer will guide you through the functionalities within the environment.
+2. Automatic Matchmaking will automatically connect you with other people in the same room.
-5. Interact with the features: Using different interaction to the features.
+3. Interact with the features: Using different interaction to the features.

 ## 6.References & Attributions